numba/numba/docs/source/reference/envvars.rst

    *Default value:* The number of CPU cores on the system as determined at run time, this can be accessed via ``numba.config.NUMBA_DEFAULT_NUM_THREADS``.

+.. envvar:: NUMBA_ENABLE_TBB

+   If set to non-zero the thread pool for the parallel CPU target will use Intel TBB to manage concurrent execution.
+If this option is used, :envvar:`NUMBA_NUM_THREADS` has no effect as TBB will manage and optimize the use of thread based system resources.